aistairc/sensaryKB/README.md

 No restriction for non-commercial use.
 All property right is belong to AIST.

 ## **Contact**
-Should you have any questions, comments, or suggestions, please contact to jun.lee@aist.go.jp
+Should you have any questions, comments, or suggestions, please contact to ks.kim@aist.go.jp

-Jun Lee
+Kyoung-Sook Kim
 https://www.airc.aist.go.jp/en/dprt/

 ![logo](/img/logo.jpg)